MotazBellah/Airport-information-service/README.md

 ## Code style

-This project is written in python 3 and follow PEP-8 Guidelines.
+- This project is written in python 3 and follow PEP-8 Guidelines.
+- Use Flask framework.
+- Use psycopg2 as python DB-API, to hock the python code to postgreSQL DB.

 ## Database Installation